 Patreon, MailChimp, and most every other platform offers a poll option for their users.
 Use this practical tool to gather info about what readers want and what they would change about your product or service.
 Polls can also be a fun way to see what your audience thinks about unrelated topics you’re interested in.

 Photos of product development or works-in-progress can be of interest to readers or potential clients if the image design is carefully crafted.
 “Pshaw,” you may say.
 “I make rivets for a living.
 There’s nothing interesting to see there.”
 But what if you take more abstract photos of your subject-matter and challenge readers to identify them?
 You’ve not only generated interesting content, but you’ve also encouraged brand interaction.

-Everyone could use a little help now and then, and you probably have insight into many more areas than your own industry.
-As a business owner, you’ve learned the hard way about topics like time management, productivity, and harnessing innovative technologies.
+Everyone could use a little help now and then, and you have insights into many more areas than your own industry.
+As a business owner, you’ve learned the hard way about time management, productivity, and harnessing innovative technologies.
 Even if it doesn’t have anything to do with your brand, your take on these topics could prove useful to your clients while making you more relatable.

 Celebrate the unusual

 There are almost as many odd holidays as there are Old Gods in the North.
 Find ways to connect some of these to your industry and create a post to celebrate it.
 You might also celebrate industry-specific occasions like the invention of an industry tool or the birth of an industry leader.